HyperGAN/HyperGAN/GettingStarted.md

 ### Custom research

 HyperGAN is meant to support custom research as well.
-Just start hacking.
 You can replace any part of the GAN with the json file, or just create a new GAN altogether.

 Also, try to save refactoring until after it works.